 On the evening of February 9th 32-year-old Manuel Olmos Jr. and a friend were at a fast food restaurant in the 2600 block of North Pearl Street.
 It was just after 8:30pm and they needed a ride.
 Manuel offered a 19-year-old man and his friends some money for a ride.
 This led to an argument.
 The argument got loud.
 At one point the 19-year-old said, “You want to get shot?”
 The manager of the restaurant then asked them all to leave.
 A few minutes later the manager heard gunshots.
 Manuel was shot in the neck.
 He died before he could be transported to the hospital.

-Manuel Olmos Jr. is the third Tacoma homicide this year.
-Like the first two homicides it is a killing that makes little sense.
+Manuel Olmos Jr. is the fourth Tacoma homicide this year.
+Like the first three homicides it is a killing that makes little sense.
 While any loss of life is going to create a hole in the lives of dozens of people who knew and loved the victim, it seems especially disheartening when an understandable motive is non-existent.

 Manuel’s wife, Megan wrote me and shared this about him )along with the photos in this post):